DZBohan/final_project/README.md

 In the newl PCA plot, there is still another dominant factor in the gene expression differences of the samples at one location.
 So this factor is not gender.
 I recorded the issue in `Known issue`, and I can continue to explore and verify the dominant factor in the future.

-## 9 Evaluation of differentially expressed genes
+## 9. Evaluation of Differentially Expressed Genes

 I use the websit [Gene Set Enrichment Analysis(GSEA)](https://www.gsea-msigdb.org/gsea/msigdb/annotate.jsp) to find overlap of the differentially expressed genes in gene sets.
 Finally, I find 56 gene sets that have overlap of the differentially expressed genes.
 52 have up-regulated genes, and 4 have down-regulated genes.